tweepy/tweepy/doc/api.rst

    :param retry_count: default number of retries to attempt when error occurs
    :param retry_delay: number of seconds to wait between retries
    :param retry_errors: which HTTP status codes to retry
+   :param model_factory: used for creating new model instances

 Timeline methods
 ----------------